 The system used to stage non-small cell lung cancer is the AJCC (American Joint Committee on Cancer) system.
 It is based on 3 key pieces of information:

 - The size of the main tumor and whether it has grown into nearby areas

 - Whether the cancer has reached nearby lymph nodes

 - Whether the cancer has spread to other parts of the body

 Stages are described using Roman numerals from 0 to IV (0 to 4).
 Some stages are further divided into A and B. As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.

 After looking at your test results, the doctor will tell you the stage of your cancer.
 Be sure to ask your doctor to explain your stage in a way you understand.
 This will help you both decide on the best treatment for you.

-For more details the staging of lung cancer, see “How is non-small cell lung cancer staged?” in our detailed guide, Lung Cancer (Non-Small Cell).
+For more details the staging of lung cancer, see “How is non-small cell lung cancer staged?” in Lung Cancer (Non-Small Cell).